PECOS-packages/PECOS/design/instr-program-architecture.md

   values.
 - `InstrImplDescriptor` is serializable identity and metadata for one implementation.
-- `InstrImplProvider` is executable Rust behavior that assesses and plans calls matching a descriptor.
+- `InstrImplProvider` is executable Rust behavior that assesses calls and constructs implementation bodies matching a descriptor.
-- `ResolvedInstrProgram` records one selected implementation and selection source for every call plus QEC composition-analysis products.
+- `ResolvedInstrProgram` records one selected implementation and selection source for every call plus implementation bodies and QEC composition-analysis products.

 The graph never dispatches on display names or surface-code operation names.
 Dialect implementations interpret their own types and semantics.